diddy-boy/Crap-turon-5000-Terrible-Web-MP3-player/README.md

 Fake Stereo wide in true budget fashion.
 Hyper Bass for real low down sub 40hz boost -- Actuallly works better than planned, Speed selectable like an old record 33rpm, 45rpm and 78rpm.
-Now with added a hilarious 'High Speed Dubbing' Mode
+Now with an a hilarious 'High Speed Dubbing' Mode

 Load your own MP3 songs or select from a list of web radios to listen to.